knutsoned/bevy_lazy_signals/rationale.md

 - One-way data flow is a signals architecture popular in ECMAScript, essentially a propagator network, where values are either atomic, or derived from other atomics, such that there are no circular dependencies.
 Changes to atomic values can be efficiently communicated to the extended set of subscribers.
-Updates to values are driven by "events" which are handled asynchronously.
+Merges (updates) to values are driven by signals (events) which are handled asynchronously.
+  These are distinct from and do not use Bevy built-in events.
 - Glitch-free means the system is internally consistent at all times outside of its internal update cycle.
 - Do not taunt Happy Fun Ball(tm).